cjeong1021/EID101/README.md

  NYC has a footfall of over 50 million tourists a year, consisting of approximately 42.9 million domestic visitors and 11.4 million international visitors.
 More than 500,000 people ride bicycles frequently in New York City.
  However,  It can be dangerous to navigate through the city while riding and looking at the screen at the same time.  especially for out of state and international tourists.
 So, we came up with an idea.
 It was  an audio wireless navigational device.
-So that bikers can  keep their eyes on the road by hearing commands from a bluetooth earphone connected to your smartphone app.
+So that bikers can  keep their eyes on the road by hearing commands from a bluetooth earphone connected to their smartphone app.
 Our original idea also involved a wireless earpiece device that would give audio cues to users as they biked through the streets of NYC.

 # Targeted Customer Segment